 Scandal indeed – it reminds us that gender-based harassment and discrimination are insidious and prevalent today – despite all the progress we have made with Title IX.
 Clearly, we have come a long way, but the onus is on each of us to cultivate a culture that translates law into everyday life.
 This really matters because gender inequity has a pernicious impact on mental health – and this ends up hurting us all.

 Gender discrimination from soccer field to Apple.
-In an interview this week, Apple CEO Tim Cook said that the US will lose its leadership in technology if more women don’t pursue and thrive in technical careers.
+In an interview this week, Apple CEO Tim Cook said that the US will lose its leadership in technology if more women don’t, or are not able to, pursue and thrive in technical careers.
 “If STEM-related fields continue to have this low representation of women, then there just will not be enough innovation in the United States.
 That’s just the simple fact of it,” Cook said.
 Yet it is not simply a matter of hiring more women and calling it a day.
-A recent report on gender in Silicon Valley indicates that 60% of women report unwanted sexual advances at work, 50% more than once, and 65% of of the time from a superior.
-We know work satisfaction, employment and economic security are all positively correlated with mental health so from Harvard Soccer field to Apple workplace, gender issues are mental health issues.
+A recent report on gender in Silicon Valley indicates that 60% of women report unwanted sexual advances at work, 50% more than once, and 65% of the time from a superior.
+We know work satisfaction, employment, and economic security are all positively correlated with mental health so from Harvard Soccer field to Apple workplace, gender issues are mental health issues.

 Gender discrimination impacts mental health.
 The more women experience discrimination and harassment on the job, the more they report symptoms of depression, anxiety, post-traumatic stress, increased use of alcohol and drugs, and disordered eating.
 Other cognitive and emotional correlates include negative mood, self-blame, reduced self-esteem, emotional exhaustion, anger, disgust, and lower life satisfaction in general.
 This is true regardless of whether the victims associate the harassment with gender.
 And it remains true even after controlling for experiences of other life stressors, personality traits, and sociodemographic factors.